Chris Freeman (musician)

-Chris Freeman (born Christopher Mark Freeman, August 8, 1961 in Seattle, Washington) is an American bassist, best known as a member of the band Pansy Division.
+Chris Freeman (born Christopher Mark Freeman, August 8, 1961 in Seattle, Washington) is an American bassist and vocalist, best known as a member of the band Pansy Division.

 Early life

 Freeman was born in Seattle and attended Weatherwax High School in Aberdeen, Washington.
-At school he got beat up routinely and tried to hide his homosexuality.
-At age 19 he was going to marry a girl that he played in a band with, before breaking it off and admitting he was gay.
+At school, he got beaten up routinely and tried to hide his homosexuality.
+At age nineteen, Freeman was going to marry a girl that he played in a band with, before breaking it off and admitting he was gay.

+Career

 Pansy Division

 Freeman eventually left Washington and moved to San Francisco.
 In 1991 he met Jon Ginoli through an ad Ginoli placed in the San Francisco Weekly looking for "gay musicians into the Ramones, Buzzcocks and early Beatles".
 With Freeman playing bass, and Ginoli guitar, Pansy Division went through a series of drummers before settling on Luis Illades, who has been in the band since 1996.

 They became known as one of the founders of the queercore genre of punk rock, and received mainstream recognition by being Green Day's opening act for their first arena tour in 1994.

 GayC/DC

 After Freeman moved to Los Angeles in 2001, he later joined a band of gay musicians who started a Go-Go's tribute band called The Gay-Gays, which lasted for 10 years.
 Freeman started another band with guitarist Karl Rumpf and drummer Brian Welch in 2013 called GayC/DC, an all-gay tribute to Australian hard rock band AC/DC.

-The band met their guitarist Steve McKnight after Freeman found an ad he posted on the gay personals site, DaddyHunt.
+The band met their guitarist Steve McKnight after Freeman found an ad he posted on the gay personals site DaddyHunt.
 They also added former Best Revenge bassist Glen Pavan.

 McKnight, Pavan and Freeman also formed a side project called Mary and performed at Palm Springs Pride in Palm Springs, California on November 3, 2019.